Iker Varela

-Iker Varela Parra (born 1 March 2003) is a Spanish footballer who plays as a winger for CD Mirandés, on loan from Athletic Bilbao.
+Iker Varela Parra (born 1 March 2003) is a Spanish footballer who plays as a winger for UD Ibiza.

 Career

 Born in Barakaldo, Biscay, Basque Country, Varela joined Athletic Bilbao's Lezama in 2013, from Danok Bat CF. After progressing through the youth setup, he made his senior debut with farm team CD Basconia during the 2021–22 season, in Tercera División RFEF.

 Varela first appeared with the reserves on 8 December 2022, coming on as a late substitute for Beñat Gerenabarrena in a 3–3 Segunda Federación away draw against CD Alcoyano.
 He finished the campaign with 13 goals for Basconia, and was subsequently promoted to the B-side permanently.

 Varela was regularly used for Bilbao Athletic in the following years, and was called up to the first team for an UEFA Europa League match against Manchester United in May 2025, but remained unused in the 4–1 away loss.
 On 22 July, he moved to Segunda División side CD Mirandés on a one-year loan deal.

-Varela made his professional debut on 17 August 2025, starting in a 1–0 away loss to Cádiz CF.
+Varela made his professional debut on 17 August 2025, starting in a 1–0 away loss to Cádiz CF. The following 16 July, he signed a two-year deal with UD Ibiza in division three.